FreddyVRetro/ISA-PicoMEM/README.md

 ### Memory emulation limitations :
 - Memory emulation with PSRAM is quite slow for the moment, but multiple mecanism like a 32bit cache will improve this.
 (And Maybe DMA)
-- You can't add Conventionnal Memory from PSRAM Emulated RAM: DOS Boot Will crash.
-(Corrected in March 10 Rev)
-- The emulated Memory does not support DMA, Add support for it may be done in one or two months (April/May 2024)
+- **The emulated Memory does not support DMA**, Add support for it may be done in one or two months (May/June 2024)
   Anyway:
     - As the PicoMEM emulate the Floppy, we can disable temporarily the RAM emulation if the Disk access are not working.
     - For SoundCard, if the PC has 512Kb of base RAM, it is really unlikely that the DMA Buffer will be placed in emulated RAM, it may work 90% of the time.

 ## Disk emulation
-uSD Disk access are really fast even compared to the XTIDE, but it it currently limitted by the uSD acces time for write.
+uSD Disk access are really fast even compared to the XTIDE, but it it currently limitted by the uSD acces time for write.<br />
-You may have compatibility problem with some uSD, even if the compatibility has been greatly improved in the November 2023 firmware.
+You may have compatibility problem with some uSD, even if the compatibility has been greatly improved in the November 2023 firmware.<br />
-Disk Write from a buffer stored in emulated RAM via PSRAM does not work.
-(Corrected in March 10 Rev)

-The PicoMEM can add 4 disks to the BIOS, Disk up to 4Gb.
+The PicoMEM can add 4 disks to the BIOS, Disk up to 4Gb.<br />
 It can also mount Floppy image as A: or B:

 The data transfer is done via the RAM, then, it offer the maximum possible speed for 8088 CPU without DMA.